 The laws surrounding marijuana are constantly changing.

-However, both medical and recreational marijuana is still largely illegal
+However, both medical and recreational marijuana is still generally illegal

-In fact, you can be arrested in Virginia for simply having marijuana paraphernalia in
+In fact, despite recent changes to Virginia’s marijuana laws, you can be arrested for simply having marijuana paraphernalia in

 In this article, we’ll discuss how the Virginia Code treats marijuana paraphernalia.

 We’ll also describe the circumstances where the possession of marijuana paraphernalia can lead to an arrest.